Last updated on October 25, 2022 by Wandering our World

 In downtown Bradenton, you can also plan a great day out with the family at the Riverwalk.
 There’s plenty of activities to join in with here, including the splash pad, a family zone, and a fishing pier.
 If you’re feeling active, you can join in with a game of beach volleyball or hit the skate park.

 A family shopping trip to the Red Barn Flea Market is another great way to while away a few hours.
 It’s a great shopping experience, with all kinds on sale.
 It includes two food courts, a farmer’s market, and both flea market and garage sale booths peddling their wares.

 Which Is Cheaper?

-With only a small distance separating the two locations, there’s not a huge difference in expense.
+With only a small distance separating the two locations, there’s not a huge difference in expenses between Sarasota and Bradenton.